 About the Comprehensive and Progressive Agreement for Trans-Pacific Partnership

-The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement (FTA) between Canada and 10 other countries in the Asia-Pacific region: Australia, Brunei, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.
+The Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) is a free trade agreement (FTA) in-force between Canada and 10 other countries in the Indo-Pacific region: Australia, Brunei, Chile, Japan, Malaysia, Mexico, New Zealand, Peru, Singapore and Vietnam.
 The CPTPP entered into force on December 30, 2018, in the first six countries to have ratified the agreement: Canada, Australia, Japan, Mexico, New Zealand, and Singapore.
-The Agreement entered into force between Canada and Vietnam on January 14, 2019, and on September 19, 2021 for Peru.
-For the remaining signatories, the CPTPP will enter into force 60 days after their ratification.
+The Agreement has since entered into force for all eleven original signatories.
+On July 16, 2023, CPTPP Parties signed an Accession Protocol with the United Kingdom, welcoming them as the Agreement’s 12th member and first and only successful accession candidate.
+The CPTPP will enter into force for the U.K. once all CPTPP members and the U.K. complete their respective ratification processes.
+If all members have not ratified by October 16, 2024, the Accession Protocol will enter into force after 6 CPTPP members and the U.K. ratify the Agreement.

 The CPTPP incorporates, by reference, a majority of the provisions from the original agreement: the Trans-Pacific Partnership (TPP).
 The CPTPP preserves the TPP’s high level of ambition on trade rules and market access, with updated procedures on withdrawal, accession and review of the agreement after entry into force.
 22 provisions have been suspended from the TPP.
 Hence, they will not apply under the CPTPP.
 Canada also negotiated a number of bilateral side instruments with other CPTPP countries that build upon the Agreement’s outcomes and secure additional commitments in areas such as automobiles and culture.